RN to MSN Learning Outcomes

 The core courses and directed practicum offer expanded study in the health care areas of advocacy, program management, education, clinical practice, research, and health policy formulation.
-WCU prepares our graduates to formulate an inspirational perspective of nursing, incorporating a wide range of theories from nursing and other sciences.
+West Coast University prepares its graduates to formulate an inspirational perspective of nursing, incorporating a wide range of theories from nursing and other sciences.
 Individuals who complete the core and educational component will be qualified to teach nursing.

-The MSN program is committed to the development of the nursing professional who can:
+The RN to MSN learning program outcome is committed to the development of the nursing professional who can:

 - Integrate the various sciences from nursing and such other fields as physiology, statistics, psychosocial, political, financial, genetics, public health and the organizations sciences in the continued improvement of nursing across the continuum of various health care settings.